How to Play Chinese Checkers

-Set up the board.
 Have each player choose a color of marbles or pegs (depending on the board type).
 Place the game pieces into the triangles of the same color.

-Move one piece per turn.
 You may move to an empty adjacent spot or jump another piece if there is a space on the other side.
 You can only jump one piece at a time but may continue to jump over other pieces as long as there are spaces on the other side of each one you jump.
 Your move ends after you can no longer move the piece or choose not to.

 Imagine where your opponents will move and block their moves by positioning two or more marbles in their path.
 Be careful not to move your marbles so far into a side triangle that you must use up your turns just to get them back in the center of the board.

-Win the game.
 You win the Chinese checkers board game by moving all of your pieces into the triangle across the board from your starting triangle.
 A game of Chinese checkers typically takes about 30 to 45 minutes.